-- At least two years demonstrable experience of successfully analysing any of the following business/commercial issues, or public policy, or consumer issues or regulation. - 2.
-Experience of complex analysis of written or numerical information to support the evaluation and delivery of organisational or policy decisions. - 3.
-Proven experience of effectively building and maintaining positive relationships with stakeholders. - 4.
+- At least two years demonstrable experience of successfully analysing and providing advice on one or more of the following: business/commercial issues; utility/market regulation issues; economic/policy considerations; consumer policy/research - Experience of undertaking complex analysis of written and/or numerical information to support the evaluation and delivery of business or policy decisions. - 3.
+Proven experience of effectively building and maintaining positive relationships with a range of stakeholders. - 4.
 Ability to positively demonstrate by examples, a commitment to workplace values that align to those of the Utility Regulator. - UR Mission, Vision and Values can be found on page 4 of this pack.